When Is It Time to Hire a Controller? Signs Your Finance Team Has Outgrown Spreadsheets

 If you need someone to own the close end-to-end, lead US GAAP financial reporting, and establish internal controls – that's a Controller.
 A Senior Accountant executes within a structure someone else built.
 Most growing companies need a Senior Accountant first, then a Controller once transaction complexity and audit requirements increase.

-MAVI's AI-powered matching can identify and onboard a matched Controller in as fast as five days – 3–5x faster than traditional recruiting timelines of two to four months.
+MAVI can identify and onboard a matched Controller in as few as five days – three to five times faster than traditional recruiting timelines of two to four months.
 Every placement includes a 14-day risk-free trial.